 Case Study 1.1

-A component society of the American Society of Clinical Hypnosis
+A Component Section of the American Society of Clinical Hypnosis (ASCH)

 Contributing Clinician: Daniel L. Handel, MD